michaelavila/orc/README.md

 So orc will, hopefully, help you:

-a. clearly and concisely express asynchronous flow control
+1. clearly and concisely express asynchronous flow control
-b. do so without interfering with the API of your module
+2. do so without interfering with the API of your module